dzackgarza/Notes/Talks/Homotopy and the Hopf Fibration.md

 		- Continues spirit of Klein's Erlangeng program - classify geometries by associated automorphism groups
 	- A section of a vector bundle is just a vector field - classifying sections yields number of independent vector fields
 		- Yields results like the hairy ball theorem: there is no non-vanishing tangent vector field on $S^2$
+	- Also yields a method of studying connections on bundles (important in physics)

 ## The Hopf Fibration
 - $S^1 \to S^3 \to S^2$